Western WA weather: First atmospheric river of the season on its way

 by · The Seattle Times

-Mother Nature is shaking up an atmospheric river with heavy rainfall and breezy winds in this weekend’s meteorological cocktail.
+Mother Nature is shaking up an atmospheric river with heavy rainfall and breezy winds for this weekend’s meteorological cocktail.

-The atmospheric river is already churning in its early morning alchemy Friday, poised to drag in high concentrations of tropical moisture from the central Pacific to British Columbia and Western Washington.
+The atmospheric river had already churned in its early morning alchemy Friday, dragging in high concentrations of tropical moisture to British Columbia and Western Washington.

-This band of moisture will first blast our neighbors up north Friday before sagging over the weekend, “bringing significant rainfall to the region,” the National Weather Service said.
+This band of moisture blasted our neighbors up north Friday before it is expected to sag over the weekend, “bringing significant rainfall to the region,” the National Weather Service said.

 But for the Seattle area, Mother Nature will serve up our soaking a little neater.

-The system will move inland Friday and deliver on-and-off showers over the next several days, strengthening to their heaviest on Sunday, to deliver 2 inches of rainfall in the lowlands and up to 4 inches over the Cascades through the weekend, the weather service said.
+The system will deliver on-and-off showers over the next several days, strengthening to the heaviest on Sunday, to deliver up to an inch of rainfall around Seattle, the weather service said.

-Breezy winds will also rush into the region through Saturday morning, gusting up to 45 mph over water, the northern coast and northern lowlands.
+Breezy winds will also rush into the region through Saturday morning, gusting up to 50 mph over water, the northern coast and lowlands north of Everett.
 Elsewhere, gusts will reach up to 30 mph, the weather service said.

 The deep moisture advection from over the Pacific will also drag in warmer temperatures.
 Weekend highs are expected to peak in the mid-60s, keeping the lowlands balmy and the snow elevations in the mountains above 5,000 feet.